RalphvK/calendar-sync/README.md

 #### Notes:
 - The mapping array is loaded from the `config/windows-tzid-mapping-array.php` file.
 - Ensure the configuration file is properly set up with the required mappings.

+## Debugging

+### Tailwind classes not updating

+If you are using Tailwind CSS and notice that your styles are not updating as expected, try running the `npm run dev` command.